|Ordered||7 Aug 1939|

 Meise (15 Apr 1943 - 22 Apr 1943)

 8 Jul 1943

-The boat was hit by 6 to 8 depth charges from a US Navy aircraft (Sqdn VP 201, pilot John T. Hitchcock) from Bermuda.
+The boat was hit by between six and eight depth charges from a US Navy aircraft (Sqdn VP 201, pilot John T. Hitchcock) from Bermuda.
 The boat survived the attack.
 (Sources: Blair, vol 2, page 364)

 18 Jul 1943

 Aircraft attack, aircraft shot down: USN Blimp K-74 (Sqdn ZP 21)